Bible verses about happiness

 One of the most important, yet most hopeless, topics in our lives is happiness.
 What is happiness?
 How do we find it?
 And most importantly how do we make it last?

-In this blog post, I share 25 Bible Verses about Happiness and Joy that will give you strength when you don’t feel happy at all.
+In this blog post, I share the best Bible verses about happiness that will give you strength when you don’t feel happy at all.

 1. Philippians 4:11-13